Córdoba Province, Argentina: Economy

 Beginning around 1955, foreign investment in Córdoba's automotive, agricultural machinery and food processing industries further added to its industrial profile.
 Currently, Renault and FIAT produce cars in the provincial capital, with additional investments underway from Nissan, Renault and Mercedes-Benz to jointly produce a pickup truck starting in 2017–2018.
 Volkswagen operates a large manufacturing facility which produces and exports gearboxes.
 In total, 250 manufacturers of either motor vehicles or auto parts operate in Córdoba, making it Argentina's "motor province".
 Several facilities produce agricultural machinery (tractors, harvesters, etc.) - these are often located in small and medium cities outside the capital.
 Chemical manufacturing is centered around Rio Tercero.

 Food processing is another strength of the province, with the multinational candy and snack manufacturer Grupo Arcor headquartered in Arroyito and one of the largest oil producers in the world (Aceitera General Deheza, or AGD) headquartered in General Deheza.
 The cities of Villa Maria and San Francisco are major cheese production centers, while Oncativo and Colonia Caroya are known for the production of sausages and Villa General Belgrano for its beer.
 Historically, cheap, sweet wine was produced in the north of the province; in the last decade, a number of more sophisticated wineries have found that the province has locations with excellent climate and soil for wine production (especially in hilly areas).

 Industry represents 17% of the province's income, and the energy production that supports it is based mainly on 15 hydroelectric dams (2.35 billion kW/hours a year) and the Embalse nuclear power plant (600 MWe of capacity, about 2 billion kWh, yearly).

 Agriculture and livestock provide 10% of the province's output, well above the national average.
 The agriculture is centered on soybeans, wheat and maize, and other cereals.
 Cattle and sheep enjoy the grass of Córdoba's green hills.
 The province provides the nation with 15% of its beef production and 28% of its dairy output.

 Mining includes many different minerals, and construction material such as marble and lime.
 Uranium is also extracted to feed Argentina's three atomic plants.

 Córdoba is connected by rail with Buenos Aires, Rosario, Mendoza and Tucumán.
 The Ingeniero Aeronáutico Ambrosio L.V.
-Taravella International Airport, known as Pajas Blancas, handles international and domestic air traffic, with several daily flights to Buenos Aires and some daily flights to Santiago de Chile, Mendoza, Bariloche, Rosario, Sao Paulo, Panama City, Rio de Janeiro and Lima.
-Aerolineas Argentinas operates direct flights to Miami twice a week since 2015, and Avianca has obtained authorization to fly to Bogota.
+Taravella International Airport, known as Pajas Blancas, handles international and domestic air traffic, with several daily flights to Buenos Aires and some daily flights to Santiago de Chile, Mendoza, Bariloche, Rosario, São Paulo, Panama City, Rio de Janeiro and Lima.
+Furthermore, Air Europa operates direct flights to Madrid.